vlingenfelter/zines_website/content/zines/bad-tattoos/index.md

 title: "Bad Tattoos"
 date: "2024-06-14"
 summary: "A mini zine tattoos you should NOT get"
-description: "A mini zine tattoos you should NOT get"
+description: "A mini zine of tattoos you should NOT get"
 toc: false
 readTime: false
 autonumber: true